mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 efficiency: if it is more practical to retreat, then this is what should be done.
 In general, withdrawing from the species' home environment is the best option.
-It must always be assumed that both the species and the Contact team are a potential source of pathogens and micro- organisms that may be harmful to life.
+It must always be assumed that both the species and the Contact team are a potential source of pathogens and micro-organisms that may be harmful to life.

 Where it is necessary and practical to do so, the Contact team should construct a suitable environment for the species, if this will